russelljjarvis/ScienceAccessibility/manuscript.md

 | Post-Modern Essay Generator (PMEG)  | 16.5 | generates output consisting of sentences that obey the rules of written English, but without restraints on the semantic conceptual references   |
 | Art Corpus                       | 18.68  | a library of scientific papers published in The Royal Society of Chemistry |

 The author's name entered by the user is queried through Google Scholar, returning the results from articles containing the author's name.
-The Flesch-Kincaid readability score is then caluclated for each of these articles.
+The Flesch-Kincaid readability score is then calculated for each of these articles.

 ### Plot Information
 The entered author name generates a histogram binned by readability score, which is initially populated exclusively by the ART corpus [@Soldatova:2007] data.
 We use this data because it is a pre-established library of scientific papers.
 The resulting graph displays the mean writing complexity of the entered author against a distribution of ART corpus content.

 The mean readability scores of Upgoer5 [@Kuhn:2016], Wikipedia, and PMEG [@Bulhak:1996] libraries are also applied to the histogram plot to contextualize the complexity of the ART corpus data with other text repositories of known complexity.

 We also include mean readability scores from two scholarly reference papers, Science Declining Over Time [@Kutner:2006] and Science of Writing [@Gopen:1990], which discuss writing to a broad audience in an academic context.
-We use these to demonstrate the feasability of discussing complex content using more accessible language.
+We use these to demonstrate the feasibility of discussing complex content using more accessible language.

 Lastly, the mean reading level of the entered author's work, as well as the maximum and minimum scores, are displayed in the context of the above reference data.